12 Home Renovations You’re Likely to Regret Later

 Customized Tile and Hardwood Designs

 You’re drooling over the gorgeous, artsy custom tiles you’ve seen in all the glossy home magazines—and that nautical inlay design on the hardwood floor you saw in the resort would be perfect for your foyer.
 Hit the pause button on your fantasies.
 “These can’t be changed as easily as an accessory,” notes Head.
 “What will you do when the ‘it’ color or design isn’t ‘it’ anymore?”
 Is this just a passing phase?
 Or will you still love it years down the road?
-These 13 kitchen design ideas will make your home look more expensive.
 These kitchen upgrades are actually cheap, but they’ll make your home look more expensive.

 Riding the Trend

 Farmhouse and mid-century modern are undoubtedly cool interior design trends but Luis Dominguez, a realtor with Douglas Elliman Real Estate has some advice before installing ship lap on every wall or converting a spare room with a Mad Men-inspired bar that would make Don Draper proud.
 “A homeowner should be careful to not fall for a trend that will most likely come and go.
 I would personally give them time to settle and would pick the best option once it’s matured,” he says.
 Of course, if you own a home built in the mid-30s to mid-60s, mid-century modern makes sense, but if your house is a Victorian, probably not so much.
-These clever home improvements will never go out of style.
 Plus: Don’t do these things if you want to sell your house.

 Frogs and Ivy